Sometimes it can be hard to find just the right image for something that you are writing about.

 - Stock Photos – To include in your Pins and photos for FB and IG these are a must-have for every post.

 - Vector Graphics – Are the best for logos and custom designs.
 If you are designing a logo and want to change a part of it or looking to use graphics in a Free or Paid Printable.

 - Fonts – Fonts are important to any website and graphics that promote your blog.
 Some fonts come standard on your blog platform (like WordPress), while others can take a little more work to include or the platform has limitations for custom fonts.
 Fonts are also useful for all the graphics you create for promoting tools like Canva.

 - Clipart – Good ‘ole clipart is still useful from time to time.
 Although not usually my first choice they do have their place in the whole ecosystem of the creation process.

 - Icons – Icons are usually one color assets that are very simple.
-These can include things like social media specific icons or icons you can include in various ways in your website.
+These can include things like social media-specific icons or icons you can include in various ways on your website.

 One thing that is nice about Unsplash is that it is super easy to create collections of photos and use them in various ways.
 This is a collection of cool tech photos that I have found and placed together – Cool Tech | 13 best free tech, electronic, work, and office photos on Unsplash.